Results of work package II

 In addition to defining the INRM approach internationally applied, the review report provides a comprehensive analysis of various projects related to sustainable resource management implemented by state agencies and international research and development institutions.

-Among 30 participants who attended the workshop there were representatives of various state agencies related to natural resources management in the republic, research institutes, international research and development organizations.
+Among 30 participants who attended the workshop, there were representatives of various state agencies related to natural resources management in the republic, research institutes, international research and development organizations.

 Stakeholder Awareness Workshop on the concept of Farmer Field Schools (FFS)

 A workshop on 23 July in Tashkent aimed at improving understanding of the concept of Farmer Field Schools (FFS) and raising awareness of participants on how to provide rural advisory services more effectively, including innovative technologies for agricultural production.
-During the workshop, participants learned about definition of FFS and how to establish them in Uzbekistan.
+During the workshop, participants learned about the definition of FFS and how to establish them in Uzbekistan.
 The workshop was organized for farmers and representatives of research centers and universities, covering a wide range of stakeholders.

 The event was organized by the FAO Office in Uzbekistan, the Tashkent State Agrarian University, and the Council of Farmers, Dekhkan Farms, and Owners of Private Backyards of Uzbekistan.
 Over 50 participants attended the workshop.